- International Students Home

 3. How long does it take to receive acceptance from Las Positas College?

-Once we have received your completed application, we are usually able to send you an acceptance packet that contains an acceptance letter, Form I-20, and instructions on how to apply for an F-1 student visa on the same day.
+Once we have received your completed application, we are usually able to send you an acceptance packet that contains an acceptance letter, Form I-20, and instructions on how to apply for an F-1 student visa within 3 business days.
 We then will send you a confirmation e-mail and provide you with a tracking number of the packet.
 We use United States Postal Service (USPS) International Express Mail to send your documents overseas which takes approximately 5 business days.

 4. Is it possible to enroll in school while in B-1/ B-2 (visitor) status?